Florida Eviction overview

 - The tenant’s failure is based on the failure of the landlord to comply with its own requirements such as to provide a habitable place

-- The tenant claim that that the eviction is based on discrimination due to race, gender, religion, sexual preference or other improper factors
+- The tenant claim that the eviction is based on discrimination due to race, gender, religion, sexual preference, or other improper factors

 Generally, the tenant must deposit any open rent claims with the court while the case proceeds